 What is Temporomandibular Joint Dysfunction

 TMD, or Temporomandibular Joint Dysfunction, is often described as pain associated with the joint or jaw region.
 This pain can also be paired with the decreased ability to open and close mouth, popping or clicking noises coming from jaw when it is opened or closed, and a limited ability to chew without accompanied discomfort.
 This disorder is usually due to a misalignment of the structures within the jaw.
+TMJ disorder can also be caused by tooth wear, orthodontic issues and congenital abnormalities with the joint itself.
 Depending on the case, the discomfort and pain associated with TMD can typically be lessened with the help of an oral surgeon.

 There are several different options for those who suffer from TMJ/TMD, both surgical and nonsurgical.
 The non-surgical options include medication, muscle relaxers, physical therapy, and following a soft foods diet.
 The non-surgical TMJ treatment options that have been known to help with Tinnitus are mouth guards, to prevent grinding, and splints to help stabilize the misaligned eardrum.

 If symptoms persist after the exhaustion of non-surgical treatment, you may be a candidate for surgical treatment.
 Austin Oral Surgery’s team of surgeons has extensive training in surgical treatment of TMJ disorders.
 To determine if you are a candidate for surgery, a complete temporomandibular joint evaluation by your oral surgeon is a good way to attain a diagnosis.